getsolus/solus-appstream-data/README.md

   - Move the screenshots archive to screenshots: `sudo mv work/output/mirror.tar /srv/www/screenshots/`
   - Untar in place, ensure permissions are correct: `pushd /srv/www/screenshots; sudo tar -xvf mirror.tar --strip-components=1 && chmod 0755 $(ls -d */); popd`

-5. Sync the artefacts to this repo locally and run `./install.sh` to test out.
+5. Sync the artefacts to this repo locally:
+  - `rsync -avPHL user@packages.getsol.us:/srv/appstream-data/*.gz .`
+  - `rsync -avPHL user@packages.getsol.us:/srv/appstream-data/*.tar .`

-6. Load up software centre and check out some packages with metadata to confirm all is well
+6. Run `./install.sh` to try out and load up the software centre and check out some packages with metadata to confirm all is well

 7. Git commit along with a new tag

 8. Build `appstream-data` with the new tag and publish to the people.

-9. Remove the `solus-appstream-data` repository from your home directory on teaparty when you're done.

 TODO:
-  - Generate the appdata in one location so we can make use of cached assets and save disk space
   - Make appstream-builder ignore -devel and -dbginfo packages

 ## Debugging Failures